This is the Character Page of TFS at the Table Characters. For the main page, go here: Team Four Star

 - Wham Line: At the very end of Episode 7 of Chapter 3.Miss Mary May: "You mean you know where my husband is!?"

-"Redd"'s MotherA sorceress whose pretty obviously Redd's mother, and receives her correspondence from her adventures.
+VictoriaA sorceress who's pretty obviously Redd's mother, and receives her correspondence from her adventures.
 She serves as the translator for the Volition.

 - My Beloved Smother: Downplayed, but she spends a considerable portion of the meeting reacting to the Oneders like a mom just meeting her child's college friends, to no small amount of embarrassment.

 - Translator Buddy: For a vampiric text.

 Joe MassacreDeath's right hand acolyte, who ferries the dead to their rightful rest...And he's looking to collect on Risf.